List of Universal Pictures theatrical animated feature films

 This is a list of theatrical animated feature films released by Universal Pictures, the film division of Comcast's NBCUniversal.

 Universal Pictures releases films from Universal-owned and non-Universal owned animation studios.
 Most films listed below are from Illumination which began as the feature animation department of Universal, producing its first feature-length animated film Despicable Me in 2010.
 Beginning with How to Train Your Dragon: The Hidden World in 2019, Universal also itself released animated films by DreamWorks Animation, which were originally released under their then DreamWorks Pictures film production label, but the company was later acquired by NBCUniversal in 2016.
-Other studio units have also released films theatrically, including Universal Animation Studios, which now focuses mainly on animating television shows and direct-to-video films, and Amblimation, which was DreamWorks Animation's predecessor.
+Other studio units have also released films theatrically, including Universal Animation Studios, which now focuses mainly on animating television shows and direct-to-video films.

 The studio's distribution unit acquires film rights from outside animation studios to release films under the Universal Pictures or Focus Features film labels.
 For example, Laika's stop-motion animated features were released by Universal through its Focus Features label.
 Other studios globally have released films through Universal Pictures which maintains distribution rights in certain territories.